download the relevant app

 When you first access your chosen patient access app/web page you need to register (using the PIN/ID numbers we have provided).
 Once you have registered you can log on and start using straight away.
 These apps are designed to work on any internet-enabled device at any time of day or night, from anywhere.

 When you are logged in, choose what section you wish to use and order repeat medication, review records and make GP appointments.
 With the new GDPR effective from May 2018, this is also an excellent way to access medical information to complete insurance forms, travel forms or share with any authorised person.

 If you have been given proxy access to another person then the individual provider app will show you how to change between viewing your details and viewing those of the other person.
 This will often be by selecting from a drop-down menu under your own name.

-Before you apply for online access to your record, there are some other things to consider.
+Before you apply for the first time for online access to your record, there are some other things to consider.
+See below.

 For more information about keeping your healthcare records safe and secure, you will find a helpful leaflet produced by the NHS in conjunction with the British Computer Society: